Oldpluto/Oldpluto/README.md

 - 👋 Hi, I’m @Oldpluto
 - 👀 I’m interested in ...
 Blockchain, JavaScript, Solidity.
 - 🌱 I’m currently learning ...
 JavaScript and Software Engineering.
 - 💞️ I’m looking to collaborate on ...
-Blockchain projects And Nft marketPlace projects
+Blockchain projects And Nft marketPlace projects And MOBILE APP DEV PROJECTS
 - 📫 How to reach me ...
 On Instagram @oldpluto1

 <!---